Basic Concept of HashMap

 }

-First, because the hash
+Firstly, since the hash

 function maps your key

-, the distribution of keys
+, the distribution of key

 in the underlying table